paulczar/gosible/README.md

 │   └── virtualenv
 ```

-Gosbile assumes you have a directory that describes the `environment` that you wish to run ansible over.
-This
-`environment` path contains at minimum your inventory (`./hosts`) along with any variables (`./group_vars/*`, `./host_vars/*`, etc).
-It can also include an ssh config file `./ssh_config`, and an ssh known hosts file `./ssh_known_hosts`.

-It is loosely based off the Bluebox project [ursula-cli](https://github.com/blueboxgroup/ursula-cli) which did much of the same thing and is used to deploy and manage hundreds of [Openstack](https://github.com/blueboxgroup/ursula) deployments, and their [operations platforms](https://github.com/IBM/cuttle).

-The goal is to allow you to store everything involved in creating and deploying your infrastructure in git right alongside your Ansible Playbooks/Roles/etc.

 ## Install

 While we're early on in development the easiest way to install Gosible is by running the following: